rsbertolini/UFOs/README.md

 ## Overview of Project
 The purpose of this project was to create a web page using html that would accept 5 different field inputs from a user.
-A JavaScript listener would be monitoring for changes to those fields and send the new inputs to functions written in the JavaScript code that would update the table.
+A JavaScript listener would be monitoring for changes to those fields and send the new inputs to functions written in the JavaScript code that would update the table based on a JSON data file.
 As more filter inputs are received the table data is filtered to a greater degree.

 ## Results